salt-extensions/salt-extension-copier/docs/topics/extraction.md

 ### 2. Run the tool

 :::{important}
-Ensure you're running the tool inside a dedicated directory that will serve as the working directory for all your Salt extension migrations.

-This will avoid accidental data loss and speed up repeated migrations.
+Run the tool inside a dedicated directory serving as the working directory for all your Salt extension migrations.
+This avoids accidental data loss and speeds up repeated migrations.
 :::

 ```bash